 I achieved 64 years (23360 days) this week.
 Here are some brilliant reflections: what is life about?
 I think a balance between knowledge building and connections.

 I did not know what I wanted to do in my life before I was introduced to software development.
 Before that, I worked in construction, as a delivery truck driver and in the post office sorting mailbags.

-I believe that anyone can do almost anything if they want it and are motivated enough.
+I believe anyone can do almost anything if they want it and are motivated enough.

-I got into software development by getting bored driving a truck, so I applied to a 1-year long college course in Administrative Data Processing, learning computer programming.
+I got into software development by getting bored driving a truck, so I applied to a 1-year long college course in Administrative Data Processing and learned computer programming.